RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 - each MCP audience can receive a separate, short-lived authorization artifact
 - principal-linked writes can be strongly bound to the validated principal instead of caller-supplied identifiers
 - the same pattern can work for a person, a family office, a church, a gym business, or another organization acting as a principal

+## The Protocol In Plain English

+### Step 1: Authenticate the user

+The web client asks the Agent Gateway for an authentication challenge.

+The user proves wallet control by signing the challenge.

+The Agent Gateway verifies the signature path and principal binding.

+Result: the system knows who authenticated and which principal smart account that wallet is acting for.

+### Step 2: Create the runtime session account

+The Agent Gateway generates a fresh session key and derives a session smart account.

+The private key never leaves the trusted gateway.

+Result: a runtime identity exists, but it has no authority yet.

+### Step 3: Delegate constrained authority

+The web client asks the principal smart account to delegate constrained authority to the session smart account.

+This delegation can be limited by selector, time window, and intended capability scope.

+Result: the runtime session account now has explicit, bounded authority from the principal.

+### Step 4: Store the encrypted session package

+The Agent Gateway assembles and stores the session package, including:

+- principal smart account
+- session smart account
+- session key material
+- signed delegation
+- relevant chain and transport metadata

+Before storing it, the Agent Gateway verifies the original principal-to-session smart-account delegation.

+Result: the delegated execution state exists entirely inside the trusted boundary.

+### Step 5: Mint audience-scoped MCP auth at runtime

+When the user sends a chat request, the Agent Gateway validates the session package and mints a short-lived token for the specific MCP audience being called.

+Result: the runtime gets only the service-specific authority it needs for that request.

+### Step 6: Invoke the Principal Domain MCP

+The runtime forwards the request with the short-lived bearer artifact.

+The downstream MCP validates:

+- issuer
+- audience
+- expiry
+- session key proof
+- original delegation consistency
+- principal binding
+- selector and scope constraints

+Result: the MCP can derive the real principal from the validated chain instead of trusting user-supplied IDs.

 Terminology used in this document: